triage/Jumbo/README.md

 Jumbo Unites Mind-Body like Organizations

-A smart contract platform for the studio fitness industry.
+A decentralized smart contract-backed booking platform for the studio fitness industry.

 ## Installation